 Rothna also led the advocacy for Human Rights Watch on a new global International Labour Organization (ILO) treaty relating to violence and harassment at work, which was adopted in June 2019.
 Rothna is also, in her individual capacity, a member of the ILO Regional Office for Arab States’ Migration Advisory Group.

-Rothna holds a LLB in Law and a LLM in Legal Theory from the London School Economics and Political Science.
+Rothna previously worked for Amnesty International (2008-2013) researching and campaigning against a wide range of human rights violations in the Gulf states.
+Rothna holds a LLB in Law and a LLM in Legal Theory from the London School of Economics and Political Science.
 She qualified in subjects such as international human rights law, public international law and Islamic law.
-She speaks Bengali, Hindi, Urdu and Arabic.